Fluorite Stone | Properties and Meaning

 When used for crystal healing fluorite with violet or purple colour is said to aid meditation, when hints of light blue are present it helps with patience, contentment and happiness.
 Dark blue is said to attract a change in circumstances and strengthen psychic ability and green can have a positive influence on matters of employment, money, growth and fertility.
 Yellow fluorite is known for strengthening intellect and study stamina and orange is linked to energy, stimulation and stamina (both physical and spiritual) as well as the ability to cope in a crisis.
 Fluorite carries an energy that can bring calmness to chaos and helps to restore a balance within the four levels that make us human, the mental, emotional, physical and spiritual.
 Crystals are often placed around computers and in the workplace to help relieve stress related to EMF (electromagnetic fields) and other associated negative forces.

-All of the photos in this article are clickable and will take you to the original sized photograph.
+All of the photos in this article are clickable and redirect to the original image.
 The photo at the top of the page is courtesy of Steve (Singingstone48 - Flickr).
-The next two photos were taken by Stone Mania during visits to London's Natural History Museum.
+The next two were taken by Stone Mania during visits to London's Natural History Museum.

 Our Collection of Fluorite